Steinway D-274

 D-274 (or D) is the model name of a concert grand piano, the flagship of the Steinway & Sons piano company, first built in 1884.
 It is generally described as the first choice of most concert pianists.
 As of 2017 a D-274 finished in Polished Ebony has a MSRP of US$175,700.

-At 274 cm long, 156 cm wide and 480 kg, the D-274 is too large for most domestic situations.
+At 274 cm long, 156 cm wide and 480 kg, the D-274 is too large for most homes.
 In concert hall settings, on the other hand, the D-274 is a major presence.
-An example would be the famous Van Cliburn International Piano Competition, offers contestants a choice of two D-274s owned by the Van Cliburn Foundation, one a mellow-toned instrument made in New York, the other a bright-toned instrument made in Hamburg.
+An example would be the famous Van Cliburn International Piano Competition, which offers contestants a choice of two D-274s owned by the Van Cliburn Foundation, one a mellow-toned instrument made in New York, the other a bright-toned instrument made in Hamburg.
 These are supplemented with a third Steinway piano brought in for the event.

 An estimate from 2003 suggested that more than 90 percent of concert grand pianos worldwide are D-274s.

 Design

 Virtually all critical design elements of the Steinway 'D' were developed during the 19th century.
-Among them are the action and string scale designs perfected by Henry Steinway Jr., the company founder's son; the hammers, cast iron frame and laminated wooden rim, all originating in designs patented by C.F.
-Theodor Steinway, another of the founder's sons; the trapwork (pedals), first devised by Albert Steinway, a third son; and most aspects of the soundboard.
-Since those early years, only two notable improvements have been made: a concentric shaping of the soundboard, a design patented by younger family member Paul Bilhuber, was introduced in 1936; more recently the Steinway action was changed to provide a greater mechanical advantage to the player, resulting in less touch resistance with no loss of power.
+Among them are the action and string scale designs perfected by Henry Steinway Jr., the company founder's son; the hammers, cast iron frame and laminated wooden rim, all originating in designs patented by C. F. Theodore Steinway, another of the founder's sons; the trapwork (pedals), first devised by Albert Steinway, a third son; and most aspects of the soundboard.
+Since those early years, only two notable improvements to the model have been made: a concentric shaping of the soundboard, a design patented by younger family member Paul Bilhuber, was introduced in 1936; more recently the action was changed to provide a greater mechanical advantage to the player, resulting in less touch resistance with no loss of power.